Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Method description

-Similarly, let $\mathbb{FR}^{(i)}$ be the set of elements of $\mathbb{FR}$ for which the HTMs $\mathbf{X^{(i)}}$ and $\mathbf{Z^{(i)}}$ are unknown.
-We can rearrange Eq. \ref{exemplar_one}, when there are only two unknowns into the form of the robot-world, hand-eye calibration problem
+Similarly, let $\CS^{(m)}$ be the set of elements of $\CS$ HTMs for which both $\mathbf{X}^{(m)}$ and $\mathbf{Z}^{(m)}$ are unknown.
+In this case, a constraint with two unknown variables can be rearranged into the form of the robot-world, hand-eye calibration problem

 where $\mathcal{A}$ and $\mathcal{B}$ are known HTMs.
 We solve for the unknown variables using Shah's closed-form method for the robot-world, hand-eye problem \cite{shah_solving_2013}.
-Note that $\mathcal{A}$ or $\mathcal{B}$ may be identity matrices in some cases.
+In some cases, $\mathcal{A}$ or $\mathcal{B}$ may be identity matrices.
+As with single variables, we refine this initial estimate by finding an approximate solution to